nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

 | ---------------- | ----------- |
 | Azure Container Apps | Build a machine learning model on Azure Databricks, containerize it, and deploy it as a web service using Azure Container Apps. |
 | Azure Kubernetes Service | Build a machine learning model on Azure Databricks, containerize it, and deploy it as a web service using Azure Kubernetes Service. |

+For more information on the example scenarios are outlined in the [Getting Started](.github/docs/getting-started.md) section of this repository.

 ## :balance_scale: License